smaclell/smaclell.github.io/_drafts/preflights-changed-our-world.md

 to trust their results.

 As we continue to iterate on the process we have tried to stabilize any problematic components.
-A common offender were sensitive integration tests which we have slowly fixed.
+A common offender was sensitive integration tests which we have slowly fixed.

 As many improvements to the preflight system as possible are made using the